 Approximately twelves seconds after I received the Verizon Community Affairs Officer’s contact information, I fired off an email.
 Natalie jokes about how dire I made the situation appear in my email, but I got the last laugh when they responded to my email, on a Sunday.
 That’s right big ole’ corporate Verizon has staffers that respond to customer inquiries on Sunday afternoons.
 That was my first surprise.

 The second act of their magic show was when I missed a call first thing Monday morning.
-I was in a meeting, didn’t recognize the number and silenced the call to voice mail.
+I was in a meeting, didn’t recognize the number and silenced the call to voice mail, normally when I don’t recognize a number, I simply use a service as Yournav tracker to find out who’s the person calling.
 Anyone that has every called will attest to my rather to the point voice mail greeting that directs the caller to E-Mail or Text me for faster response.
 The Verizon Supervisor took heed of my instructions and started texting me right away so we could get the situation in my yard straightened out.

 I was, in the end, very happy with the way the situation played out.
 I wanted these squished, useless, eye sores, out of my yard and they wanted to make sure I was a happy member of the community in which they serve.
 Not once did they ask if I was a customer or any other question about my business relationship with them, the simply took care of the community when a problem was presented.